 Complexity: Removing walls, needing to rearrange electrical or plumbing systems, or adding in an extension will need more investment.

-Timeframe: If you are planning to sell your property soon, you might want to consider less expensive improvements like painting to freshen up your home on time.
+Timeframe: If you are planning to sell your property soon, you might want to consider less expensive improvements like the painting to freshen up your home on time.

 Fixtures and finishes: Depending on the quality of the finishes and features like the bathtub, flooring, and more, overall remodelling costs can increase.